Keithsel/arch-toolkit/README.md

 ## Tools included

 - `package-tracker`: Track explicitly installed packages with the ability to create a custom baseline and commit changes.
+- `service-mapper`: Map services provided by explicitly installed packages to a markdown file.

+## TODO

+- Nerd font patcher
+- Home and etc backup